projectcalico/calico/master/security/service-accounts.md

 #### Service account labels

 Like all other Kubernetes objects, service accounts have labels.
-You can use labels to create ‘groups’ of service accounts.
-Calico network policy lets you select workloads by their service account using:
+You can use labels to create ‘groups’ of service accounts. {{site.prodname}} network policy lets you select workloads by their service account using:

 - An exact match on service account name
 - A service account label selector expression